 Bellingham is the northernmost major town in Washington state before you hit the Canadian border.
 Driving along I-5 that is all it may seem.
 Often gloomy and covered in rain, but inhabited by quite a few millennials and outdoor lovers.

-The secrets of why this is decent base are not far away.
+The secrets of why this is a decent base are not far away.
 To the east lies highway 542, a dead end road that leads to the trails for magnificent Mt.
 Baker and Mt.
 Shuksan.
 Camping is abundant along the road and one quickly feels immersed in wild forest.
 It’s the trees that bring many to Washington.

 Once you reach the higher peaks there is world class hiking on par with the Sierra Nevada.
 Taking a photo at Artist’s Point at the terminus of 542 truly looks like you are in a painting!